 While most tools on this list focus on full video recording and playback, we also included one standout option for teams who care more about follow through than replay.
 This is where the Supernormal app comes in.

-The Supernormal app is an AI meeting assistant and workspace for your Mac that helps you move quickly from discussion to execution.
-It processes audio locally on your device to generate transcripts, then turns your meetings into clear summaries, next steps, and drafted work.
-Supernormal app is ideal when you want more than a traditional notetaker and prefer a tool that helps you complete follow ups in seconds.
+Supernormal is an AI agent that helps you move quickly from discussion to execution.
+It captured audio via the Desktop App using your system audio to generate transcripts, then turns your meetings into clear summaries, next steps, and drafted work.
+Supernormal is ideal when you want more than a traditional notetaker and prefer a tool that helps you complete follow ups in seconds.

 Features / Highlights: